-5-1 Hardware Connections
+Hardware Connections

-Connect your Macintosh computer to your Advanced Wireless 11g Router.
-If you have a newer computer, there will be a Ethernet port on the back.
+Connect your Macintosh computer to your High-Performance Wireless Router.
+If you have a newer computer, there will be an Ethernet port on the back.
 Older computers will need to have an Ethernet card installed.
 See your computer's User's Manual for instructions on Ethernet card installation.

-5-2 Computer Network Configuration
+Computer Network Configuration

 It is assumed that your computer's system software already has TCP/IP installed.
-You may manually configure your computer with a fixed IP Address or have an IP Address dynamically assigned to it by the Advanced Wireless 11g Router's DHCP server.
+You may manually configure your computer with a fixed IP Address or have an IP Address dynamically assigned to it by the High-Performance Wireless Router's DHCP server.

-5-2.1 Dynamic IP Addressing using DHCP Server.
+Dynamic IP Addressing using DHCP Server.

 - 1. From the "Apple" menu, select "Control Panel" and click on "TCP/IP". - 2.
 In the "TCP/IP (A New Name For Your Configuration)" window, select "Ethernet" in the "Connect via" location from the drop-down list. - 3.
-In the "Setup" area: - Select "Using DHCP Server" in the "Configure" location from the drop-down list. - No other data needs to be entered. - Close the window. - 4.
-Click "Save" from the file menu, then "Quit" TCP/IP. - 5.
+In the "Setup" area, select "Using DHCP Server" in the "Configure" location from the drop-down list.
+No other data needs to be entered.
+Then, close the window. - 4.
+Click "Save" from the File menu, then "Quit" TCP/IP. - 5.
 Restart the computer.

-5-2.2 Manual Configuration of Fixed IP Addresses
+Manual Configuration of Fixed IP Addresses

 - 1. From the "Apple" menu, select "Control Panel" and click on "TCP/IP". - 2.
 In the "TCP/IP (A New Name For Your Configuration)" window, select "Ethernet" in the "Connect via" location from the drop-down list. - 3.
-In the "Setup" area: - Select "Manually" in the "Configure" location from the drop-down list.
+In the "Setup" area, select "Manually" in the "Configure" location from the drop-down list. - 4.
+In the "IP Address" location, enter the IP Address that you want to assign to the computer (refer to the notes on Fixed IP Addresses above).
+Enter "255.255.255.0" in the "Subnet Mask" location.
+Enter "192.168.1.1" (the High-Performance

-- In the "IP Address" location, enter the IP Address that you want to assign to the computer. (see the notes on Fixed IP Addresses 2-4 above). - Enter "255.255.255.0" in the "Subnet Mask" location. - Enter "192.168.1.1" (the Advanced Wireless 11g Router's default IP Address) in the "Router Address" location. - Enter the ISP's IP Address in the "Name Server" location if your ISP has provided the information. - Close the window. - 4.
-Click "Save" from the file menu then "Quit" TCP/IP. - 5.
+Wireless Router's default IP Address) in the "Router Address" location.

+- 5. Enter the ISP's IP Address in the "Name Server" location if your ISP has provided the information.
+And close the window. - 6.
+Click "Save" from the file menu then "Quit" TCP/IP. - 7.
 Restart the computer.

-5-3 Advanced Wireless 11g Router Configuration
+High-Performance Wireless Router Configuration

-To configure your Advanced Wireless 11g Router, use your Web Browser and follow the instructions given in Chapter 3: Internet Access, section 3.3.
+To configure your High-Performance Wireless Router, use your Web Browser and follow the instructions given in Chapter 3: Internet Access, Basic Configuration.
 To configure advanced settings, see Chapter 4: Advanced Applications.

-5-4 Adding Advanced Wireless 11g Router to Existing Network
+Adding High-Performance Wireless Router to Existing Network

-If the Advanced Wireless 11g Router is to be added to an existing Macintosh computer network, the computers will have to be configured to connect to the Internet via the Advanced Wireless 11g Router.
+If the High-Performance Wireless Router is to be added to an existing Macintosh computer network, the computers will have to be configured to connect to the Internet via the High-Performance Wireless Router.

 - 1. From the "Apple" menu, select "Control Panel" and click on "TCP/IP". - 2.
 From the "File" menu, select "Configurations" and select your existing network configuration.
 Click "Duplicate". - 3.
 Rename your existing configuration.
 Click "OK", and "Make Active". - 4.
-In the Setup area: - Select "Manually" in the "Configure" location from the drop-down list. - In the "IP Address" location, enter the IP Address that you want to assign to the computer. (see the note on fixed IP Addresses 2-4 above). - Enter "255.255.255.0" in the "Subnet Mask" location. - Enter "192.168.1.1" (the Advanced Wireless 11g Router's default IP Address) in the "Router Address" location. - Enter the ISP's IP Address in the "Name Server" location if your ISP has provided the information. - Close the window.

-- 5. Click "Confirm".
-TCP/IP is now configured for manual IP Addressing. - 6.
-Configure your Advanced Wireless 11g Router (see 5.3 above).
+In the Setup area, select "Manually" in the "Configure" location from the drop-down list. - In the "IP Address" location, enter the IP Address that you want to assign to the computer. (see the note on fixed IP Addresses above).
+Enter "255.255.255.0" in the "Subnet Mask" location.
+Enter "192.168.1.1" (the High-Performance Wireless Router's default IP Address) in the "Router Address" location. - 6.
+Enter the ISP's IP Address in the "Name Server" location if your ISP has provided the information. - 7.
+Close the window. - 8.
+Click "Confirm".
+TCP/IP is now configured for manual IP Addressing.